Maria Daines: Music

 Author unknown...

-'Music United For Animals' cd is dedicated to Mercy.
+'Music United For Animals' CD album is dedicated to Mercy.

 Special thanks to Mary Alice Pollard for creating the beautiful slide show and art in tribute to Mercy.